Bockiii/deemix-docker/README.md

 ## Tags

 `latest`                : Latest state of the master branch.
-Can be considered "working".
+Can be considered "working" but Deemix is under heavy development.

 Tag includes `amd64`, `arm32v7` and `arm64v8` architectures.